salv0304/Laboratory-of-Nuclear-Physics/SiPM_Gain/README.md

 # SiPM gain analysis

 The gain is obtained by measuring the mean distance between the peaks in a histogram and converting ADC units into charge.
+In the repo you will find the root macro gain_all.txt, a simple script conversione.py to convert fit parameters into the breakdown voltage of the SiPM, and the data files.

-## How to use the macro
+## How to use the macro gain_all.C

 -Ensure the input file is in .txt format and contains the data to be analyzed.